epccs/RPUno/Alternat/README.md

 {"alt_count":"2"}
 ```

-Example with limit set a 13.6V and 180mA solar pannel and 18AHr AGM battery.
+Example with limit set at 13.6V and 180mA solar pannel and 18AHr AGM battery.

 ```
 /1/alt